darredondort/freqs/README.md

 ____

 ## Roadmap

- - sort by freq
+### 0.0.1:
+- Import text string from `.txt`.
+- Count word frecuencies in string with [word-freq](https://github.com/waltfy/word-freq).
- - english and spanish stopwords
+- Parse and export `.csv`.

+### Backlog:
+ - Sort frequencies list from highest to lowest.
- - remove conflicting accents and special characters
+ - Remove conflicting accents and special characters.
+ - Check for and remove English and Spanish stopwords.
+ - CLI version.

 ____

 ## License